floenavi/floenavi/UPGRADE.md

   After the update process there can be files remaining with the same name, but different version numbers, e.g.
   ```
-  FloeNavi-SyncServer-1.0.0-SNAPSHOT.jar
   FloeNavi-SyncServer-2.1.0-SNAPSHOT.jar
+  FloeNavi-SyncServer-2.2.0-SNAPSHOT.jar
   ```
   In this case, please remove the file from the installation directory, and **keep** the file added from the extracted patch archive.

 ## 3. Adjusting the configuration file

-The SyncServer v3 provides a set of new configurable options to control the new features that are provided by the update.
+The SyncServer v3.2 provides the same set of configurable options to control the new features that are provided by the update as SyncServer v3.1.

-The `application.yaml` file in the installation's folder needs to be updated to contain the following content.
-Existing elements from the old file must be copied, i.e. the database settings.
-The new configuration options are described below the example file content.
+If you decide to migrate to the new application.yaml provided in the patch archive, ensure that the content is reflecting your current installation.

 ```
 floenavi: